snowplow-archive/snowplow.github.com/documentation/data-modeling/sessionization/02-basic-sql.md

 GROUP BY id, session_idx
 {% endhighlight %}

-First of all. this query uses a SQl WITh statement.
+First of all. this query uses a [SQL WITH][sql-with] statement.
+"The WITH clause defines one or more subqueries.
+Each subquery defines a temporary table, similar to a view definition."

 This is a nicer way to represent queries, thus avoiding having to nest queries (making the SQL a tad more readable).
 Let us now break the SQL down into its components to understand what is going on.

 ## Example